-9. Choose Edit->Data Source.
+9. Right-click inside the data source window and choose Edit from the context menu.
 In the Edit Data Source dialog box, click Add Parameters.

 Instead of typing the full FCOM equation, let's choose an example equation from the Available Functions list box.